elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 Each of the following configurations can be set for a repository instance.
-If you have included the `Elasticsearch::Persistence::Repository::DSL` mixin, then you can use the class-level DSL methods to set each configuration.
-You can override the configuration for any instance by passing options to the `#initialize` method.
+If you have included the `Elasticsearch::Persistence::Repository::DSL` mixin, then you can use the class-level DSL methods to set each value.
+You can still override the configuration for any instance by passing options to the `#initialize` method.
-If you don't use the DSL mixin, you can set also the instance configuration with options passed the `#initialize` method.
+Even if you don't use the DSL mixin, you can set the instance configuration with options passed the `#initialize` method.

 ##### Client